arbab-ml/preprocessing_bats_clusters/README.md

 * Output diretory path (where the results should be stored)

 #### `labelled_data_evaluation.py`
-Calculates the evaluation metrics of results form labeled data.
-It takes as input the resulting `csv` file after training a model on labeled data.
+Calculates the evaluation metrics of results form labeled data.It takes as input the resulting `csv` file after training a model on labeled data.
+It also takes as input the number of target clusters.
+The labels are taken from the file names (as mentioned in `v4 precomputation generic utility.py`)

 #### `loss_plots.py`
 Plots the learning curve of individual and multiple algorithms.
 The input directory and loss values from each iteration (for an algorithm) are given as input.